awslabs/aws-mysql-jdbc/README.md

 [![Javadoc](https://javadoc.io/badge2/software.aws.rds/aws-mysql-jdbc/javadoc.svg)](https://javadoc.io/doc/software.aws.rds/aws-mysql-jdbc)
 [![License: GPLv2 with FOSS exception](https://img.shields.io/badge/license-GPLv2_with_FOSS_exception-c30014.svg)](LICENSE)

-**The Amazon Web Services (AWS) JDBC Driver for MySQL** is a driver that enables applications to take full advantage of the features of clustered MySQL databases.
-It is based on and can be used as a drop-in compatible for the [MySQL Connector/J driver](https://github.com/mysql/mysql-connector-j) and is compatible with all MySQL deployments.
+**The Amazon Web Services (AWS) JDBC Driver for MySQL** is a driver that allows an application to take advantage of the features of clustered MySQL databases.
+It is based on and can be used as a drop-in compatible for the [MySQL Connector/J driver](https://github.com/mysql/mysql-connector-j), and is compatible with all MySQL deployments.

-The AWS JDBC Driver for MySQL currently enables fast failover for Amazon Aurora with MySQL compatibility.
+The AWS JDBC Driver for MySQL supports fast failover for Amazon Aurora with MySQL compatibility.
 Support for additional features of clustered databases, including features of Amazon RDS for MySQL and on-premises MySQL deployments, is planned.

-> **IMPORTANT** Because this project is in preview, you may see breaking changes throughout.
-We encourage you to experiment with MySQL driver but DO NOT adopt it for production use.
-Use of MySQL driver in preview is subject to the terms and conditions contained in the [AWS Service Terms](https://aws.amazon.com/service-terms), particularly the Beta Service Participation Service Terms, and apply to any drivers not marked as 'Generally Available'.
+> **IMPORTANT** Because this project is in preview, we encourage you to experiment with MySQL driver but DO NOT recommend adopting it for production use.
+Use of the MySQL driver in preview is subject to the terms and conditions in the [AWS Service Terms](https://aws.amazon.com/service-terms), (particularly the Beta Service Participation Service Terms).
+This applies to any drivers not marked as 'Generally Available'.
 ## What is Failover?

 In an Amazon Aurora DB cluster, failover is a mechanism by which Aurora automatically repairs the DB cluster status when a primary DB instance becomes unavailable.
-It achieves this goal by electing an Aurora Replica to become the new primary DB instance, so that the DB cluster can provide maximum availability to a primary read-write DB instance.
+During failover, Aurora promotes a replica to become the new primary DB instance, so that the DB cluster can provide maximum availability to a primary read-write DB instance.
 The AWS JDBC Driver for MySQL is designed to coordinate with this behavior in order to provide minimal downtime in the event of a DB instance failure.

 ## Benefits of the AWS JDBC Driver for MySQL

 Although Aurora is able to provide maximum availability through the use of failover, existing client drivers do not currently take full advantage of this functionality.
 This is partially due to the time required for the DNS of the new primary DB instance to be fully resolved in order to properly direct the connection.
 The AWS JDBC Driver for MySQL fully utilizes failover behavior by maintaining a cache of the Aurora cluster topology and each DB instance's role (Aurora Replica or primary DB instance).
 This topology is provided via a direct query to the Aurora database, essentially providing a shortcut to bypass the delays caused by DNS resolution.
 With this knowledge, the AWS JDBC Driver can more closely monitor the Aurora DB cluster status so that a connection to the new primary DB instance can be established as fast as possible.
-Additionally, as noted above, the AWS JDBC Driver is designed to be a drop-in compatible for other MySQL JDBC drivers and can be used to interact with regular RDS and MySQL databases as well as Aurora MySQL.
+Additionally, as noted above, the AWS JDBC Driver is designed to be a drop-in compatible for other MySQL JDBC drivers and can be used to interact with RDS and MySQL databases as well as Aurora MySQL.

 ## The AWS JDBC Driver Failover Process